xiota/geany-preview/docs/Guide.md

 > Can I customize the way documents are rendered?

-You can edit style sheets in the configuration folder.
-Create them if they do not exist.
+You can edit style sheets in the configuration folder, accessible from *Tools/Preview/Open Config Folder*.
+Create the files if they do not exist.

 * `preview.css` – Applies to all files.
 * Others are named after the corresponding format.